microsoftconnect/ms-intune-tunnel-sdk-ios/README.md

 Version [0.6.0](https://github.com/msintuneappsdk/ms-intune-tunnel-sdk-ios/releases/tag/0.6.0)

+changing this to see if i can make edi t

 See [release notes](https://github.com/msintuneappsdk/ms-intune-tunnel-sdk-ios/releases) for more information.
 GitHub users can recieve email notifications for new releases to this repo by clicking on **Releases only** from the "Watch" drop-down menu in the upper right-hand corner.

 The Microsoft Tunnel for Mobile Application Management iOS SDK further extends our VPN gateway to unenrolled iOS devices and enables secure access to on-prem apps and resources using modern authentication, Single Sign On and conditional access.